DataDog/integrations-extras/census/README.md

 ## Setup

-The Census integration comes with a pre-configured dashboard, which allows an overview of the syncs running on your Census workspace.

-Setup with the following steps:

-1. Login to your Census account
+1. Login to your [Census account][2]
 2. Navigate to the Census workspace that you wish to connect to your Datadog account.
 3. Go to the workspace settings tab, and click on "Configure" on the Datadog tile.
 4. Click on "Connect" to connect to your Datadog account via OAuth2.
-5. Return to Datadog and enable the Census integration from the integration tile.
-This will import the pre-configured dashboard.
+5. Return to Datadog and access the out-of-box dashboard included with this integration.

 ### Validation